A comprehensive guide to onboarding remote employees

 The onboarding process can have a dramatic effect on job performance and employee satisfaction.
-A study conducted by the Abardeen Group showed that organisations with a standard onboarding process experience 54% greater new hire productivity and 50% greater new hire retention.
+In fact, a study conducted by the Aberdeen Group showed that organisations with a standard onboarding process experience 54% greater new hire productivity and 50% greater new hire retention.

-“Onboarding” starts way before the work does
+Onboarding starts before the work does

 So what can companies do?

 Schedule weekly catch-up calls or drop regular emails to see if there’s anything the new hire needs.
 Simply making your presence known goes a long way in demonstrating investment in new employees.
 At The Scalers, we send little care packages — flowers, some branded goodies, or even an indulgent dessert to bring a smile to their face.
 It’s all about keeping new employees warm and feeling like they made the right choice.

 Proper onboarding will always make your employees feel like part of ‘the family’ — even if you don’t phrase it that way.
 It helps them belong.
 And when people feel valued at work, they tend to be more invested in their success.
 The quality of output will be better than a similar employee who feels excluded, unhappy, or simply a little isolated.